-In my research, I’ve also discovered that it is great when used on burned skin, which is a nice thing to know if you’re a foodie and love to cook.
-Keep a spray or bottle of essential oil on hand around the stove!
+In my research, I also find that it is great when you apply it topically on a burn.
+That’s a useful tip if you’re a foodie and love to cook.
+Keep a spray bottle of essential oil on hand around the stove.

 While Lavender is a native of the Mediterranean and therefore most at home in sunny, dry climates, it has proved to be adaptable to most environments.
 Here are a few guidelines for growing Lavender.

 Primarily, Lavender plants thrive in warm, well-drained soil, and full sunlight.
 If you grow the plants or their essential oils, lean soil will encourage a higher concentration of oils.
 An alkaline or especially chalky soil enhances lavender’s fragrance.

 You can grow Lavender indoors successfully with well-drained soil and pots that allow the root ball to have a few inches to spare.
 Remember that lavender, grown in a container, requires more water than in the garden.

 Tip ‘o the Hat: TheSpruce for their excellent suggestions on how to grow Lavender.